mfeldman143/web-apps/README.md

 Angular 8 and Webcam Machine Learning object detection and Streaming Tensorflow.JS and custom-trained AutoML model and Lambda architecture
 <a href="https://app.darndimples.com">https://app.darndimples.com</a>

-Angular 5 and Firebase Real-Time database and Firestore and Mapbox Geo-coordinates and BigQuery and back-end SQL server engine simulators
+Angular 5 and Firebase Realtime Database and Firestore and Mapbox Geo-coordinates and BigQuery and back-end SQL server engine simulators
 <a href="https://app.crashfunction.com">https://app.crashfunction.com</a>

 Accelerated Mobile Pages AMP and Progressive Web App PWA for IoT monitoring and NOAA Weather Stations